How To Dress Bifold Doors: Curtains Or Blinds?

 You can also buy bi fold doors with blinds built in, though this obviously limits your choices when it comes to personalisation.
 The final option could be to install your bi fold doors with electric blinds, though this would obviously prove more costly.

-So what should I choose, curtains or blinds?
+So what should I choose for my bifold doors, curtains or blinds?

-In choosing between the available options, you’ll want to consider a few different factors.
+In choosing between bifold doors blinds or curtains, you’ll want to consider a few different factors.
 Let’s take a look at them.

 When considering the cost of a curtain or blind, it’s important to factor in not only the cost of the material itself, but the cost of installing any accompanying hardware like rails and electric motors.
 Roman blinds tend to be the cheapest option – though plumping for them often means sacrificing a little bit of usability.